Deviled Eggs

 Instructions

 • Place the eggs in a medium pot.
 Cover with cold water by one inch.
 Set over medium heat and bring to a boil.
-As soon as the water reaches a boil, remove from heat and cover.
-Let sit for 15 minutes.
-Remove from pot and set in an ice bath to cool.
+As soon as the water reaches a boil, remove the pot from the heat and cover.
+Let it sit for 15 minutes.
+Remove the eggs from the pot and set them in an ice bath to cool.

-• Once cool, peel hard boiled eggs.
-Cut the eggs in half and scoop the yolks into a large bowl.
-Set the egg whites aside on a large platter and place in the fridge while you prepare the filling.
+• Once cool, peel the hard boiled eggs.
+Cut the peeled eggs in half and scoop the yolks into a large bowl.
+Set the egg whites aside on a large platter and place them in the fridge while you prepare the filling.

-• Mash the egg yolks with the back of a fork, then stir in mayonnaise, Dijon, lemon juice, salt and pepper and mix until well combined.
-Scoop the mixture into a sturdy zip top bag.
-Snip off the corner, and using it like a pastry bag, pipe the filling into the prepared egg white shells.
+• Mash the egg yolks with the back of a fork, then stir in mayonnaise, Dijon, lemon juice, salt, and pepper, and mix until well combined.
+Scoop the mixture into a sturdy zip-top bag.
+Snip off the corner, and using it like a pastry bag, pipe the filling into the egg white shells.
 Garnish with paprika and serve immediately.

 Notes